About Toronto Mass Choir

 Karen Burke (Co-Founder & Director)

 Born in Brantford, Ontario, Karen Burke entered McMaster University’s Honours music programme in 1979, where she developed an interest in choral conducting.
 During her time there, Burke received the Louise E. Bettger Scholarship recognizing excellence in choral work; the Humanities Medal for Special Achievement, and the Hamilton Alumnae Branch Award for outstanding graduating female student upon completion of her Bachelor of Music Degree in 1983.
-Burke also received the A.R.C.T.
-Diploma in Piano Teaching from the Royal Conservatory of Music in 1985.
+Burke also has an A.R.C.T.
+Diploma in Piano Teaching and a Masters in Education.

 Upon graduation from McMaster, Burke accepted a position as a church music director.
-She and her husband Oswald Burke co-founded Micah Communications Inc., a Gospel music production and publishing company, and established Burke Studios, a private piano teaching studio.
+She and her husband Oswald Burke co-founded Burke Music Inc. a Gospel music production, live events and publishing company.

-In 1988, Burke co-founded the Toronto Mass Choir’s diversified group of singers and musicians and continues to serve as its Director.
-She runs the choir with her husband, Oswald Burke, who is Executive Producer, and Assistant Director, Elvis Boddie.
+In 1988, Burke co-founded the Toronto Mass Choir’s diversified group of singers and musicians and continues to serve as its Artistic Director.
+She runs the choir with her husband, Oswald Burke, who is Executive Producer.
 Along with her devoted choral staff, Burke develops the choir’s touring schedules and choral arrangements.
 Since its inception, she has also written many original songs for the choir’s recordings.

-“It has been very important for us to showcase Canadian gospel songwriters, share culture and provide an environment for music to be created and recorded,” Burke said of the choir’s latest CD, Going Home.
+“It has been very important for us to showcase Canadian gospel songwriters, share culture and provide an environment for music to be created and recorded,” Burke said of the choir’s twelve recordings.

-After a twelve-year stint as a high school music teacher at Toronto District Christian High School, Burke became a Professor in the music department at York University in 2005 and established the York U Gospel Choir.
+After a twelve years as a high school music teacher, Burke became a Professor in the music department at York University in 2005 and established the York University Gospel Choir.
 Her music career also includes work as a busy guest speaker, classical piano teacher, adjudicator and clinician offering gospel music workshops.
 Her venues have included the University of Western Ontario, the Ontario Institute for Studies in Education, the Toronto Mendelssohn Choir, the Metropolitan Separate School Board and the Ontario Mennonite Music Camp.
-Burke is often asked to conduct gospel music workshops abroad, most recently in Poland.
+Burke is often asked to conduct gospel music workshops abroad and as an artist-in-residence at other universities and festivals.

 Message From the Director